-Tolerable error £607k Performance materiality has been set at £607,260, which represents 50% of materiality.
-We are able to set materiality at either 50% or 75% based on our expectation of the number of errors in the financial statements.
+Performance materiality has been set at $\pounds474,410$, which represents 50% of materiality.
+We are able to set materiality at either 50% or 75% based on the based on our expectation of the number of errors in the financial statements.
 Due to the high level of errors in 2018/19, and significant changeover of staff, we have set performance materiality at 50%, as opposed to 75%.